HighTechnologyFoundation/NNJA-AI-MCP/README.md

 the AI model's input and output token limits restrict how much data can be transferred through them.
-- `simple-client.py` runs all of the MCP tools manually and shows how the results of the `load_dataset` and `analyze_dataset` tools can be converted into a pandas DataFrame.
+- `simple-client.py` runs all of the MCP tools manually and shows how the results of the `load_dataset`, `analyze_dataset`, and `correlation_matrix_dataset` tools can be converted into a pandas DataFrame.

 The client files can be run directly in a separate terminal, as shown below:

 ### Running `client.py`